 Private company acquisitions and sales differs from mergers and acquisitions involving publicly traded companies in several ways, some of which are advantageous to the parties and some of which create additional complications.
 On the positive side, there is far less governmental regulation when it comes to the transfer of a private company.
-However, some of the negatives and obstacles associated with the purchase or sale of a private company may outweigh that particular advantage.
+However, some negatives and obstacles associated with the purchase or sale of a private company may outweigh that particular advantage.

 If you are considering acquiring a private company, or if you are a private company seeking to be acquired or have been approached by a prospective buyer, give yourself the advantage of an experienced commercial attorney at your side.